Martin Luther King Sr.

-Martin Luther King Sr. (born Michael King; December 19, 1899 – November 11, 1984) was an African-American Baptist pastor, missionary, and an early figure in the Civil Rights Movement.
-He was the father and namesake of the civil rights leader Martin Luther King Jr.
+Martin Luther King Sr. (born Michael King; December 19, 1899 – November 11, 1984) was an American Baptist pastor, missionary, and an early figure in the civil rights movement.
+He was the father and namesake of the civil rights leader Martin Luther King Jr. King was the senior pastor of Atlanta's Ebenezer Baptist Church from 1931 to 1975.

 Biography

 Martin Luther King was born Michael King in Stockbridge, Georgia, the son of Delia (née Linsey; 1875–1924) and James Albert King (1864–1933).

-Martin Luther King was a member of the Baptist Church and decided to become a preacher after being inspired by ministers who were prepared to stand up for racial equality.
-He was boarding with Reverend A.D.
-Williams, then pastor of the Ebenezer Baptist Church.
-After King started courting Williams' daughter, Alberta, her family encouraged him to finish his education and to become a preacher.
+King was a member of the Floyd Chapel Baptist Church and decided to become a preacher after being inspired by ministers who were prepared to stand up for racial equality.
+He was boarding with Reverend A. D. Williams, then pastor of the Ebenezer Baptist Church.
+After King started courting Williams' daughter, Alberta, her family encouraged King to finish his education and to become a preacher.
 King completed his high school education at Bryant Preparatory School, and began to preach in several black churches in Atlanta.

-In 1926, King started his ministerial degree at the Morehouse School of Religion.
-On Thanksgiving Day in 1926, after eight years of courtship, he married Alberta in the Ebenezer Church.
-The couple had three children in four years: a daughter, Willie Christine King (born 1927), Martin Luther King Jr. (born Michael King Jr., 1929–1968), and a second son, Alfred Daniel Williams King (1930–1969).
+In 1925, King began to study theology at the Morehouse College, while working daytime as a mechanic's helper and railroad fireman.
+He obtained a Bachelor of Theology in 1931.